-Students are expected to attend classes regularly.
+Students must complete an academic activity assigned by the instructor on Blackboard to demonstrate attendance during the first week of the course so that financial aid may be disbursed.
+Students who fail to attend an online session 2 course may be subject to adjustment of their financial aid.
 For an online class, attendance is measured by regular and active participation in the online assignments and activities.
 The instructor will explain his or her participation requirements in the course syllabus.
-Each new term, regardless of whether the class begins Session I or Session 2, students must complete the Syllabus Acknowledgement Form on Blackboard no later than Wednesday by midnight of the first week of the session or semester to have demonstrated initial active participation.

 Students who fail to demonstrate academic engagement for more than a week, and have not notified the instructor, may be considered no longer actively participating in the class.
 Consequently, the student will be subject to failing the class in the same way as student who stops attending an on-ground class.